-The Tillamook Estuaries Partnership (TEP), a 501(c)(3) non-profit organization, is one of 28 National Estuary Projects working throughout the United States and in Puerto Rico to protect and restore the health of estuaries while supporting economic and recreational activities.
+The Tillamook Estuaries Partnership (TEP), a 501(c)(3) non-profit organization, is a part of 28 National Estuary Projects working throughout the United States and in Puerto Rico to protect and restore the health of estuaries while supporting economic and recreational activities.

 Everything you ever wanted to know about TEP's Comprehensive Conservation and Management Plan. more